sajjadali-fullstack/genz-kart/README.md

 # 🚀 GenZKart - Django E-commerce Platform
+---
+<h1 align="center">🚧 Work in Progress 🚧</h1>

+This project is actively being developed and is not yet complete.
+Feel free to share your contributions, feedback, suggestions, or ideas!
+---

-> **⚠️ ATTENTION:** If you are using this code for your project or learning from it, please **Star ⭐** this repository.
+> **⚠️ ATTENTION:** If you are using this code for your project or learning from it, **Star ⭐** this repository.
 It’s a small way to say thanks to the creator!

 ---